debug-ito/kon-board/README.md

 ### Build

-This project uses the [Haskell stack](https://docs.haskellstack.org/) for backend and [Elm 0.19](https://elm-lang.org/) compiler for frontend.
-Install those tools to build this project.
+This project builds the backend with

+- ghc-8.8.4
+- cabal-install-3.0.0.0
+- the cabal.project.freeze file commited in the repository

+This is because we want to build the project with the GHC packaged for Debian GNU/Linux 11 (bullseye).
+This makes it easy to build the backend in Raspberry Pi.

+For frontend, we [Elm 0.19](https://elm-lang.org/) compiler.

 #### Backend server